Soumyaranjan-17/html-to-markdown-converter/CODE_OF_CONDUCT.md

 ## Reporting

-If you experience or witness any unacceptable behavior, please report it by contacting the project maintainers or filing an issue on GitHub.
+If you experience or witness any unacceptable behavior, please report it using the following methods:

+1. **Contact the Project Maintainers:** You can reach out to the project maintainers directly through email or by contacting them on GitHub.

+2. **File an Issue on GitHub:** Report unacceptable behavior by [opening an issue](https://github.com/Soumyaranjan-17/html-to-markdown-converter/issues) on our GitHub repository.
+Please include as much detail as possible about the behavior observed.

+Your reports will be handled with confidentiality and care.

 ## Enforcement

 Violations of the Code of Conduct may result in actions such as being banned from the project or other measures deemed appropriate by the maintainers.

 Thank you for helping us create a positive environment!